-These changes begin with the 2015-2016 academic year, when the Graduate School Policies & Procedures Handbook was first published as an interactive PDF document.
+These changes begin with the 2015-2016 academic year, when the Graduate School Policies & Procedures Hand-book was first published as an interactive PDF document.

-Policy Affected Date of Change Explanation/Notes Combined bachelor's/ master's plan Fall 2015 Number of required credit hours, course level, and maximum research hours were added to clarify requirements.
-Dismissal and admission appeals Fall 2016 Dismissal policy and procedure wording updated to clarify roles of program coordinator, Graduate School dean.
+Policy Affected Date of Change Explanation/Notes Combined bachelor's/master's plan Fall 2015 Number of required credit hours, course level, and maximum research hours were added to clarify requirements.
+Dismissal and Fall 2016 admission appeals Dismissal policy and procedure wording updated to clarify roles of program coordinator, Graduate School dean.
 Dismissal Appeals changed from subtopic to topic.
-Academic renewal Fall 2016 Updated form GS00 , Request for Academic Renewal and clarified that Graduate School approval of form indicates consideration for readmission.
-Readmission Fall 2016 New policy outlines conditions and procedures for readmission to the University following a dismissal as a result of an undocumented/unapproved leave of absence.
-Continuous enrollment Fall 2016 Updated policy.
+Updated form GS00 , Request for Academic Renewal and clarified that Graduate School approval of form indicates consideration for readmission.
+New policy outlines conditions and procedures for readmission to the University following a dismissal as a result of an undocumented/unapproved leave of absence.
+Updated policy.
 Topic updated to cross-reference new Leave of Absence policy and Readmission policy.
 Includes section on failure to maintain continuous enrollment.
 Leave of absence Fall 2016 New policy outlines conditions under which a student may request a time-specific leave of absence, and procedure for doing so.
-Includes new form GS-LoA .
-Academic Grievance Policy Fall 2016 "Procedures for Academic Grievance Committee" updated to replace requirement for transmission of paperwork by certified mail with transmission via secure email.
-Application for resident status Fall 2016 Under "State resident status," clarified procedure and added link to form GS35, Request for Certification of South Carolina Residency .
-Academic Grievance Policy Spring 2017 Updated to include IGRB proceedings prior to full review by Academic Grievance Committee.
+Includes new form GS-LoA.
+"Procedures for Academic Grievance Committee" updated to replace requirement for transmission of paperwork by certified mail with transmission via secure email.
+Under "State resident status," clarified procedure and added link to form GS35, Request for Certification of South Carolina Residency.
+Updated to include IGRB proceedings prior to full review by Academic Grievance Committee.
 Committee structure redefined to accommodate new College structure.
 Time limit for doctoral programs Spring 2017 Time limit for completion of all doctoral program requirements (including master's en route to PhD plans) updated from five years to eight years.
 Graduate faculty status Fall 2017 New policy and guidelines added.
 Advisory committee Fall 2017 Committee structure and member qualifications updated.
 Theses and dissertations (ETD) Fall 2017 Clearer timelines for thesis and dissertations and strict adherence to deadlines approved by Academic Council for Fall 2017.
 ETD embargo Fall 2017 Policy and procedure for thesis/dissertation embargo (delay of publication) updated.
-Form GS6-Bachelor- to-Graduate Fall 2017 Name of form GS6BSMS , Request for Combined Education Plan updated for clarity since combined plans are not limited to BS and MS programs.
+Name of form used for Request for Combined Education Plan (formerly GS6BSMS) updated for clarity since combined plans are not limited to BS and MS programs.
 Withdrawing from the University Fall 2017 Official Registrar's withdrawal form approved by Academic Council for Fall 2017.
 Replaces online withdrawal via iROAR.
-Discontinued 2018-19; withdrawal via iROAR as of this time .
+Discontinued 2018-19; withdrawal is done via iROAR as of this time.